A controversial judge defied a higher court. It’s now suggesting he’s unfit for the bench: ‘Wrong line of work.’

 “They’re nitpicking,” McBain said.

 McBain is no stranger to controversy and criticism.
-In 2014, he told a convicted murderer he hoped she’d die in prison.
+In 2014, he told a convicted murderer he hoped she would die in prison.
 In 2015, as he ordered a court officer to Taser a defendant, McBain cast off his robe, stormed down from the bench, charged the defendant and then physically helped a court officer pin him to the ground.
-At another 2015 hearing, as he sentenced a defendant who’d broken into a police officer’s home, McBain told him he wished the owner had returned in time to catch him in the act.
+At another 2015 hearing, as he sentenced a defendant who had broken into a police officer’s home, McBain told him he wished the owner had returned in time to catch him in the act.

 “Because you know what?
 You might not be going to the Department of Corrections for 10 years,” McBain said, according to the Associated Press.
 “You might be getting buried in some cemetery.”

-In its Tuesday opinion, the state appeals court stuck to the Dixon-Bey case, focusing on two issues: McBain’s insistence on punishing her for a crime she’d been acquitted of — first-degree murder — and what it called an “interrogation” during the part of a hearing reserved for a defendant to address a judge before the sentencing.
+In its Tuesday opinion, the state appeals court stuck to the Dixon-Bey case, focusing on two issues: McBain’s insistence on punishing her for a crime of which she had been acquitted — first-degree murder — and what it called an “interrogation” during the part of a hearing reserved for a defendant to address a judge before the sentencing.

 The appellate judges were especially plain in rebuking McBain.
-In chastising him for defying the appeals court’s previous ruling, they reminded him of one of the foundational principles of the state’s legal system: While McBain didn’t have to agree with the higher court’s decision, he did have to obey it.
+In chastising him for defying the appeals court’s previous ruling, they reminded him of one of the foundational principles of the state’s legal system: McBain didn’t have to agree with the higher court’s decision, but he did have to obey it.

 It’s something even the prosecutor tried to tell McBain after the judge said he believed Dixon-Bey had premeditated the murder of her boyfriend.